aws-solutions-library-samples/guidance-for-handling-data-during-traffic-spikes-on-aws/README.md

 Note: **This amount is an estimate and does not include the cost of provisioned instances**.
 The actual cost may vary depending on your usage and provisioned services.

-## prerequisites
+## Prerequisites

+### Operating System

+These deployment instructions are optimized to best work on <Amazon Linux 2/Amazon Linux 2023 AMI>.
+Deployment in another OS may require additional steps.

 1. Ensure that `AWSCloudFormationStackSetAdministrationRole` role, and `AWSCloudFormationStackSetExecutionRole` role are created in the primary region where the Amazon Aurora database cluster resides.
 For more information, see [Grant self-managed permissions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-prereqs-self-managed.html).

-2. Install and configure the latest version of the [AWS CLI (2.2.37 or newer)](https://aws.amazon.com/cli/) and Python 3.10 on the machine you are going to use to interact with the solution.
+2. Install and configure the latest version of the [AWS CLI (2.2.37 or newer)](https://aws.amazon.com/cli/) on the machine you are going to use to interact with the solution.
 This can be your personal laptop, an EC2 instance, Cloud9, or a similar machine.
 Set up the AWS credentials for the user who is authenticated to set up the stacks in the Primary region.

+    The following packages and modules are required:

+    - AWS CLI (version 2.2.37 or newer)
+    - jq

+    To install the required packages on Amazon Linux 2, run the following commands:

+    ```bash
+    # Update package lists
+    sudo yum update -y

+    # Install AWS CLI
+    sudo yum install -y awscli

+    # Install jq
+    sudo yum install -y jq
+    ```

+    After installing the required packages, you need to configure the AWS CLI with your AWS credentials.
+You can do this by running the following command and following the prompts:

+    ```
+    aws configure
+    ```

 ## Deployment Steps